Sanulone/Sanu-Website5/README.md

 # Sanu-Website5

 This website is Anime style interactive.
-It's take my alots effort and consideration.
+It takes lots of effort and consideration.
 Thank you.